-The concept of zero waste is just that you don't start the waste cycle as frequently, as often, or you slow it down by making something take longer to reach production to their final state (and ensuring it's death is pretty safe for the environment).
+The concept of zero waste is just that you don't start the waste cycle as frequently, as often, or you slow it down by making something take longer to reach their final state from production (and ensuring it's death is pretty safe for the environment).
 The goal is to try to already use what exists, instead of grabbing something new all of the time.
 If you check out your garbage can or mentally note what you're putting in there most often, you get a sense of where you could make an improvement.
-And, it's a lot of paper, eh?
+And, it's a lot of paper that is used for a very short period of time, eh?

 I'm not physically cutting down all of these trees, and shipping them to production and shipping paper to the stores and wrapping them in a plastic package, but I can't ignore that this happens now, and it's not really making my life easier, or the environment any better.
 Canadian forests are managed really well, and we do buy logs for heating our home, but do you really know where the trees were that were cut down?
 There's such a big piece of this whole paper product cycle that feels like we've drank some Koolaid and they don't want us to wake up to the idea that this isn't better for us at all, it's not actually that convenient, but it keeps us spending money over and over again.
 Sheesh.

 Babe Swaps - Cheeky Bits Wipes Solution

 Having babies was a real game-changer for me.
 I think it is for so many.
 I know cloth diapering is tough for some people to access, and for us, we could cloth diaper our first and haven't been able to do it with our second.
 Our washing machine is HE and I found I couldn't remove the buildup in the diapers for the lack of rinsing.
 But still, a really great money (and paper) saver came in the form of swapping out diapering (and you can find the Motherease ones we used for years at Go Green Baby locally) and cloth wipes.
 Even if you don't cloth diaper, keep reading for a few other ideas for these cloth wipes.